ebogart/ebogart.github.io/index.md

 ---
 layout: default
 ---

-I am a postdoc in the lab of [Georg Gerber](http://gerber.bwh.harvard.edu) at Brigham and Women's Hospital.
+I build tools to extract useful information from complex biological data.

-## Research
+## Research experience

-I develop computational tools to help understand microbial communities and their impact on human health.
-My current project is a method to infer interpretable predictive models of health outcomes from human microbiome time series data.
-I've also worked on models for the growth of engineered microbial consortia and connections between the microbiome and bile acid levels in _C. difficile_ infection.
+As a postdoc in the lab of [Georg Gerber](http://gerber.bwh.harvard.edu) at Brigham and Women's Hospital, I developed computational tools to help understand microbial communities and their impact on human health.
+My primary project was [a method to infer interpretable predictive models of health outcomes from human microbiome time series data](http://github.com/gerberlab/mitre).
+I also worked on models for the growth of engineered microbial consortia and connections between the microbiome and bile acid levels in _C. difficile_ infection.

-My thesis research, with [Chris Myers](http://cbsu.tc.cornell.edu/staff/myers/) at Cornell University, focused on genome-scale models of metabolism in C4 plants.
+My PhD thesis research, with [Chris Myers](http://cbsu.tc.cornell.edu/staff/myers/) at Cornell University, focused on genome-scale models of metabolism in C4 plants.
 I created [software to construct and solve flux balance analysis problems with